breadtubetv/breadtubetv/content/channels/antisocialmedia/videos/41US-yWyQjw.md

 ---
-title: Chris Rock DESTROYS Ben Shapiro
+title: Funniest Conservative/Far-right SELF OWNS of 2018
-date: "2019-09-25T20:45:28+08:00"
+date: "2019-09-25T20:45:27+08:00"
 type: video
-description: 'So called ''intellectual'', Ben Shapiro is taken down a peg or two by comedian Chris Rock. ========= Throw your spare change at me in the street, or via
-  PAYPAL: https://www.paypal.me/AntiSocialMedia Ko-Fi (Buy me a coffee) : https://ko-fi.com/anti_socialmedia
-  Or donate $1 (or more) per month via PATREON: https://www.patreon.com/AntiSocialMedia x ===== ANTI-SOCIAL MEDIA on Twitter: https://twitter.com/ASM_AntiSocial Listen to the Anti-Social Media Podcast via; iTUNES: https://itunes.apple.com/gb/podcast/anti-social-media-podcast/id1076431995?mt=2
+description: 'They make fools of themselves everyday.
+Here''s some of their best ''self owns'' of the last 12 months. === Throw your spare change at me in the street, or via PAYPAL: https://www.paypal.me/AntiSocialMedia Ko-Fi (Buy me a coffee) : https://ko-fi.com/anti_socialmedia Or donate $1 (or more) per month via PATREON: https://www.patreon.com/AntiSocialMedia x ===== ANTI-SOCIAL MEDIA on Twitter: https://twitter.com/ASM_AntiSocial Listen to the Anti-Social Media Podcast via; iTUNES: https://itunes.apple.com/gb/podcast/anti-social-media-podcast/id1076431995?mt=2